Prepaid Wireless Internet - No Contract Required!

 are sufficient for most people to be able to cancel your home Internet

 service.
-So, think of a prepaid hotspot or USB
+So, think of a Prepaid

 device as being a tool for when you're truly on the move, and don't